 Every four years MTC updates the Regional Transportation Plan (RTP), looking forward two to three decades.
-The plan identifies policies, programs and transportation investments to support the long-term vision for the Bav Area.
+The plan identifies policies, programs and transportation investments to support the long-term vision for the Bay Area.

 The RTP also must identify anticipated funding sources.
 The RTP can include only those projects and programs that can be funded with revenues reasonably expected to be available during the plan's timeframe.
-Projects identified in the RTP are generally drawn from the planning efforts of MTC, Association of Bay Area Governments (ABAG), county congestion management agencies, transit agencies and local governments.
+Projects identified in the RTP are generally drawn from the planning efforts of MTC, Association of Bay Area Governments (ABAG), County Transportation Agencies, transit agencies and local governments.